appium/appium/docs/en/running-on-windows.md

 ## Limitations

-If you are running Appium on Windows, you cannot use the prebuilt '.app', which is built for OS X only.
-Additionally, you will not be able to test iOS apps because Appium relies on OS X-only libraries to support iOS testing.
+If you are running Appium on Windows, you can use the [Appium.exe](https://github.com/appium/appium-dot-exe) client, which will allow you to quickly launch an Appium server and use the Inspector.
+You will not be able to test iOS apps on a locally hosted server, because Appium relies on OS X-only libraries to support iOS testing.
+You can however use the `Remote Server` option to connect to an Appium server running on a Mac.

 ## Setup